What does a Day Trader do?

 How to become a Day Trader?

-- Develop a Trading Plan: Create a detailed plan that outlines your trading goals, strategies, and risk management rules.
-Stick to this plan to maintain discipline.
+- Develop a Trading Plan: Create a detailed trading plan.
+This plan should outline your goals, risk tolerance, and the strategies you will use.
+Stick to this plan to avoid impulsive decisions.

-- Practice with a Demo Account: Use a simulated trading platform to practice your strategies without risking real money.
-This helps you gain confidence and refine your approach.
+- Practice with a Demo Account: Use a demo trading account to practice without risking real money.
+This allows you to test strategies and get familiar with the trading platform.

 How long does it take to become a Day Trader?